A1Liu/wearables-blog/_posts/2019-12-12-final-report.md

 2. Input is hard to get reliably.
 Unless you buy something from SparkFun, like a button.

-In the process, I wrote a library with set intervals for testing purposes.
-This library can be found at [https://github.com/A1Liu/wearables-blog/tree/master/src/intervals](https://github.com/A1Liu/wearables-blog/tree/master/src/intervals).
+In the process, I wrote a program with set intervals for testing purposes.
+This program can be found at [https://github.com/A1Liu/wearables-blog/tree/master/src/intervals](https://github.com/A1Liu/wearables-blog/tree/master/src/intervals).

 ## Final Project: Android